 - Increase Access to Broadband and Assistive Technology

-State governments must support and provide funding to increase access to technology that allows people living with ALS to engage with the world as they wish, including access to broadband and more effective assistive technology.
+New York and New Jersey must support and provide funding to increase access to technology that allows people living with ALS to engage with the world as they wish, including access to broadband and more effective assistive technology.

 - Increase Access to State-Funded Health Care and Comprehensive “Wrap Around” Services

-State governments must support and provide funding to increase access to services that improve the quality of life for people living with ALS and their loved ones, including transportation, housing, nutrition, and home modification services.
+New York and New Jersey must support and provide funding to increase access to services that improve the quality of life for people living with ALS and their loved ones, including transportation, housing, nutrition, and home modification services.

 - Increase Access to Specialized Services

-State governments must support and provide funding for specialized services that address the unique needs of people living with ALS during public health emergencies, disasters, and in rural or remote areas.
+New York and New Jersey must support and provide funding for specialized services that address the unique needs of people living with ALS during public health emergencies, disasters, and in rural or remote areas.